 "I have always been a strong communicator; however, after I took a weekend long communications workshop last year, I can confidently say that my communication skills are above average.
 I would describe my communication style as respectful, energetic, and sincere."

 "I'm the type of communicator that encourages open communication.
-I like to show my clients and coworkers that I'm approachable, knowledgeable and want to help others."
+I like to show my clients and coworkers that I'm approachable, knowledgeable and want to help others.
+I do this by asking a lot of questions of my students and reflectively listening to what they are saying."

 "My communication style with the parents of my students could best be described as informal, and conversational.
 I want parents to be comfortable coming to me with their concerns and questions."